waffle-iron/T-Reloaded/README.rst

 Requirements
 ############

-One of the following drivers is required-configuration.
+Requires one of the following drivers.

 `Firefox Driver <https://github.com/mozilla/geckodriver/releases>`_